mikemintz/deme/SAMPLE.md

 To change who can see the advanced layout tools, you'll need to change `Advanced Layout` under `Global Permissions`:

-1. Log in as Admin
+1. Log in as Admin by clicking on the person icon in the top right of the site, then clicking `Login as` and choosing `Admin`
-2. Go to the Admin page (which is found in the footer)
+2. Go to the site Admin page by clicking its link in the footer
 3. Go to Global Permissions
-4. Remove the `Advanced Layout` permission from the target user or group.
-For instance, to prevent Anonymous from seeing the tools, click `Assign a Permission to a User` at the bottom and enter `Anonymous`.
-Then, in the new permission area for Anonymous, add a `New Permission`, choose `Advanced Layout`, click `-` to disallow, and then `Save Permissions`.
+4. Under `Everyone`, remove the `Advanced Layout` permission by clicking its [-] button and then save.
+Now the only user who sees the Advanced Layout bar is the Admin.
+Let's say we want logged in users to see the Advanced Layout bar but not Anonymous users.
+First, let's allow all users to see the bar by reenabling `Advanced Layout` under `Everyone` by clicking [+] and saving.
+Now, let's click `Assign a Permission to a User` at the very bottom of the permissions and enter `Anonymous` and then click `Add Collection`.
+Next, in the newly generated permission area for Anonymous, add a `New Permission`, from its dropdwon menu select `Advanced Layout`, click [-] to disallow, and then finally `Save Permissions`.
 5. Now if you visit the site as an Anonymouse user, you'll no longer see the Advaned Layout tools.